adfinis/virtesk/doc/compatibility.rst

 Current versions:
 -----------------

-The current versions of amoothei-vdi are tested in the following
+The current versions of virtesk-vdi are tested in the following
 environment:

 -  Virtualisation: Ovirt/RHEV 3.5.x